Jump to: Links to Full Articles

 William L. “Bill” Carlisle – Train robber in California and Wyoming, Carlisle was the last of the Old West train robbers.
 He was finally captured and imprisoned in the 1900s.

 Patrie Carmondy – A New Mexico outlaw, Carmondy was jailed with Mexican conspirators Jagola and Gonzales for killing William Wiggins.
 The three escaped from jail in Socorro, New Mexico, in October 1888.

 Jose M. Carrolla, aka: Portuguese Jo – Outlaw member of the Wild Bill Martin Gang, he was shot and killed by John Perry on June 19, 1877.

 Jim Casey – An Oklahoma outlaw, Casey was jailed for the alleged killing of a Yukon deputy.
-When he attempted to escape from jail on June 30, 1895, he was shot.
+He was shot when he attempted to escape from jail on June 30, 1895.

 James C. Casharego – See George Wilson

 Butch Cassidy, aka Robert Leroy Parker, (1867-1911 or 1937) – Leader of the Wild Bunch, the gang robbed trains and banks in Utah, Nevada, Wyoming, Colorado, New Mexico, and other states.
 He and Harry Longbaugh, the Sundance Kid, were allegedly killed in Bolivia or Argentina in 1908.

 Candido Castillo – An outlaw with rewards on his head totaling $2,400, he was shot and killed by a posse near Espanola, New Mexico, in 1884.

 Catfish Kid – A Texas outlaw, the “kid” reportedly killed deputy Sheriff L.S.
 Pierce in a gunfight and was imprisoned for murder.